alphagov/reliability-engineering/source/documentation/strategy-and-principles/re-strategy.html.md

 <b>K8S on EC2 --> EKS and EC2 --> EKS with Fargate</b>

-rather than using ECS/Fargate as an intermediate step as has been proposed previously.

 The principle we’re invoking here says [use fully managed cloud services wherever possible](re-principles.html#3-use-fully-managed-cloud-services-by-default).

 This combined with the fact that we’re committing to AWS for the period of this strategy means EKS and Fargate is a clear choice if we are committed to Kubernetes as a technology.